DHS Announces Funding Allocations for Fiscal Year 2024 Preparedness Grants

 The following non-competitive grants were announced earlier this year to recipients based on a number of factors:

-Further information on preparedness grant programs is available at DHS.gov and FEMA.gov.
+Further information on preparedness grant programs is available at www.dhs.gov and www.fema.gov/grants.

 Legal Disclaimer: